Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Relative error bound for

 \section{Relative error bound for $\iota_k^\lambda$}

-Here we define the relative error bound used at the end of the proof of \cref{lemm:relative-error-M-iota}, which is simply a relative error version of \cref{thm:cons-of-iota}.
+Here we define the relative error bound to be used in the proof of \cref{lemm:relative-error-M-iota}, which is simply a relative error version of \cref{thm:cons-of-iota}.
 We present the exact derivation of this bound in the following lemma.